RomaBogatikov/jobhunters_backend/README.md

 </li>
 <li>User authentication is not enabled through express-sessions.
 We were not able to store the user session through this method despite having success in past projects of a similar stack.
 With more time, we could debug and create a better solution to store user session via Express resulting in a smoother implementation of user authorization.
 </li>

+<p>PS.
+JobHunters was a group project (group of 3) where I worked mostly on user login/signup and backend routes</p>